Meaningful dialogue in international supply chains

 In the first phase, the knowledge of, and experience with, meaningful dialogue from the OECD Guidelines, case studies and dialogue skills have been systematically analysed.
 Desk research and stakeholder consultations, a combination of theory and practice, have provided insights on how dialogue is applied in supply chains, and at what point the dialogue was experienced as meaningful.
 Among other things, we have made use of the insights from the research on ‘Humanizing business' by Prof. Harry Hummels, who has recorded what business operations with a commitment to the well-being of all stakeholders can look like.
 In addition to that, an international advisory group (link in Dutch) has provided us with their inputs.
 All this information combined has resulted in the working document on meaningful dialogue.

 2. Experimenting in practice

-In a couple of different sectors, a select group of companies will start applying the concept on meaningful dialogue into practice through pilots.
-The pilots are structured as follows:
+In a couple of different sectors, a select group of companies are putting the concept on meaningful dialogue into practice through four plots:

-- Multi-stakeholder dialogue in the Netherlands about due diligence risk analysis;
+- Multi-stakeholder dialogue in the Netherlands about double materiality analysis;

-- Multi-stakeholder dialogue in production countries about labour conditions;
+- Multi-stakeholder dialogue in a production country about labour conditions;

-- Stakeholder dialogue about specific risks through worker consultation.
+- Stakeholder dialogues about specific risks with suppliers after online worker consultation

 3. Knowledge transfer